 Hydroclimatic Reconstructions in the Pacific Ranges (PhD) – From 2015 to 2019, my doctoral research focused on dendroclimatic reconstructions in the southwestern British Columbia with an emphasis on hydroclimatic variability over the past several centuries.
 As part of my Doctorate of Philosophy program, I developed several comprehensive reconstructions of hydrological variables as they relate to climate including streamflow, snowpack, lake levels, and more.
 This research is of immediate use to resource managers in the region and links the developed records to important low-frequency climate oscillations.

-Two of the four chapters have been submitted to high impact journals and are currently under revision.
-The final two chapters are expected to be submitted by the end of 2019.
+Three of the four chapters have been submitted to high impact journals and are currently under revision.
+One has recently been accepted for publication with a copy forthcoming.

 Before hiking to upper Joffre Lake to collect ecological information in 2015 with my field assistants, Lauren Farmer, Octavia Gordon, and Lee Britton (L-R) (Photo: Bryan Mood).